pedrolemos4/LAPR2/docs/UC3 - Create Payment Transaction/UC3_CreatePaymentTransaction.md

 #### Open questions

-* Are there any other mandatory data in addition to those already known?
+* Are there other data that are needed?
+* Is all data mandatory?
 * How often does this use case occur?